firebase/firebase-admin-node/docgen/markdown/firebase-admin.md

 ## storage()

-Gets the  service for the default app or a given app.
+Gets the [Storage](./firebase-admin.storage.storage.md#storage_class) service for the default app or a given app.

-`admin.storage()` can be called with no arguments to access the default app's  service or as `admin.storage(app)` to access the  service associated with a specific app.
+`admin.storage()` can be called with no arguments to access the default app's `Storage` service or as `admin.storage(app)` to access the `Storage` service associated with a specific app.

 <b>Signature:</b>